Today’s chapter shows a part to the Christmas story that few people have heard or understood…

 A THOUGHT FOR TODAY:

-Today is what we call “Boxing Day” and there was a morning, two thousand years ago, that began much the same as today.
-It was cold and damp with a dank smell of hay that filled the air.
-A young couple lay asleep and, as the stable owner approached, he could see a new-born baby laying between them.
-He’d given them the use of his animal stall the evening before, then shut himself in for the night after a long day of dealing with the throng of new arrivals caused by the Roman census.
+Today is what we call “Boxing Day” and there was a morning 1,990 years ago, that began much the same as today.
+It was cold and damp as the sun rose and a dank smell of hay filled the air.
+A young couple lay asleep and as the stable owner approached, he could see a new-born baby laying between them.
+He’d given them the use of his animal stall on the evening before, then shut himself in with his family for the night after a long day of dealing with the throng of new arrivals caused by the Roman census.

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.